OuroborosD/estudospython/README.md

 # estudospython
-radom code that i make in python.
+random code that i make in python.